1gravity/Kotlin-Bloc/website/docs/architecture/architecture.md

 ---

 ## Goals
-The architectural goals of the `Kotlin BLoC` framework are:
+The architectural goals of the `Kotlin Bloc` framework are:
 - be platform-agnostic, reactive and composable
 - be minimalistic / lightweight -> no over-engineering
 - simple concurrency model